viveknaskar/java-multithreading/README.md

    of the variable but instead, it reads the variable from the main memory.
 It is used to modify the value of a variable by different threads.

+4. Synchronized blocks are marked with the synchronized keyword.
+All synchronized blocks synchronized on the same object can only have one thread executing inside them at a time.
+All other threads attempting to enter the synchronized block are blocked until the thread inside the synchronized block exits the block.